CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 docker compose up -d
 ```

+REMINDER: Whenever you are trying to interact with the cluster you **must** connect to the client
+node first.
+To do this, you can run the command `docker compose exec client default_shell`.

 ## Anatomy of a Hive cluster ##

 If you examine the stack we just deployed, you will see the familiar structure of our